How to Contact Lyft Driver Support

 In general, non-Platinum drivers have reported waiting at most a few days for a response.

 This typically occurs due to the high volume of incoming emails.
-On an average day, Lyft receives over ten thousand emails a day.
+On an average day, Lyft receives over 10 thousand emails.
 Despite the overwhelming amount, the email response team for Lyft is very helpful.
-To ensure that you receive an answer as quickly as possible, check out the following tips.
+To ensure that you receive an answer as quickly as possible, check out the following tips:

 - Each question you have should be sent in a separate message.